-- Step 2 Choose Clusters in the navigation pane on the left. - Step 3 On the Clusters page, click Create Cluster in the upper right corner. - Step 4 Select the region to which the cluster to be created belongs. - Region: Select the current working area of the cluster. - AZ: Retain the default value. - Step 5 Configure node parameters. - Resource: For example, Standard. - CPU Architecture: Select a CPU architecture based on your requirements, for example, x86. - Node Flavor: Retain the default value. - Nodes: Retain the default value.
+- Step 1 Log in to the GaussDB(DWS) management console. - Step 2 Choose Clusters in the navigation pane on the left. - Step 3 On the Clusters page, click Create Cluster in the upper right corner. - Step 4 On the Clusters page, click Apply for Cluster in the upper right corner. - Step 5 Select the region to which the cluster to be created belongs. - Region: Select the current working area of the cluster. - AZ: Retain the default value. - Step 6 Configure node parameters. - Resource: For example, Cloud. - CPU Architecture: Select a CPU architecture based on your requirements, for example, x86. - Node Flavor: Retain the default value. - Nodes: Retain the default value.
 At least 3 nodes are required.